 |Intel Core i7-8700K||73.11%||78.39%||6||3.7-4.7 GHz|

-It is clear the AMD’s Ryzen 9-5900X is capable of handling both 1080p as well as 1440p gaming without any difficulties.
+It is clear the AMD’s Ryzen 9-5900X is capable of handling both 1080p and 1440p gaming without any difficulties.
 It scored a perfect 100% on the benchmark test, making it a good option for game lovers.

 Within Intel’s processor, the latest generation core performs the best.
-The Core i9 in a 10th generation core beats out its predecessors in terms of benchmark scores.
+For example, the Core i9 in a 10th generation core beats out its predecessors in terms of benchmark scores.

 There are so many processors out there, good and bad.
-Picking one seems difficult when there are so many good options within the same price point.
+Picking one seems complicated when there are so many good options within the same price point.
 We hope that our guide has helped you choose the laptop with the perfect CPU for your needs.
 Just remember, pricier doesn’t mean better.